MarioMingarro/ClimaRep/README.md

 **mh_rep_ch()**

-Estimates the Change in Climate Representativeness for the areas defined by `polygon` between present (`present_climate_variables`) and future (`future_climate_variables`) climate conditions.
-For each input `polygon`, it compares the representativeness across the two scenarios and classifies areas into change categories: Retained, Lost, or Novel.
+This function calculates Mahalanobis-based Climate Representativeness (or forward climate analogs) for input polygon across two time periods (present and future) within a defined area.

+The function identifies areas of climate representativeness **Retained**, **Lost**, or **Novel**.

+Representativeness is assessed by comparing the multivariate climate conditions of each cell, of the reference climate space (`present_climate_variables` and `future_climate_variables`), with the climate conditions within each specific input `polygon`.

 `mh_rep_ch(polygon, col_name, present_climate_variables, future_climate_variables, study_area, th, model, year, dir_output, save_raw)`